PranavVadakkathiyil/Bazario/README.md

 - Product browsing and searching
 - Order tracking and history

-### Vendor Features:

-- Store registration and management
-- Product listing and inventory control
-- Order management and fulfillment
-- Earnings and sales tracking

 ### Admin Features:

-- User and vendor management
+- User and order management
 - Product and category management
 - Order monitoring and reports
 - Payment and refund handling